urosevic/stock-ticker/readme.txt

 == Description ==

-*IMPORTANT NOTICE*
-Google in September 2017 completely abandoned free stock API we used for Stock Ticker plugin.
-That is reason why plugin does not work anymore.
-We'll try to find other stock resource allowed by wordpress.org rules and update plugin.
-If you have any advise or example of free stock API, feel free to contact us at https://urosevic.net/c/

 A simple and easy configurable plugin that allows you to insert stock ticker with stock price information (data provided by Google Finance).
 Insertion is enabled by shortcode or multi instance widget.

 Stock Ticker is enhanced animated variation of [Stock Quote](https://wordpress.org/plugins/stock-quote/) plugin.